Search

 Related Content

-Turning Winds is a top-notch residential treatment center specializing in a variety of therapeutic intervention strategies (CBT, DBT, behavioral therapy) and life skills development and experiential education for teens from Palmer, AK who may be undergoing trials such as video game addiction (gaming), alcohol dependence, and/or low self-esteem.
-One of the
+Turning Winds is a leading residential treatment center specializing in a variety of therapeutic intervention strategies (CBT, DBT, behavioral therapy) and life skills development and experiential education for adolescents from Dunwoody, GA who may be undergoing problems such as food addiction (overeating, binge eating), drug abuse/addiction (including marijuana), and/or bullying (or

 Read More »